Experiential Learning

 Through experiential learning, College of Arts and Science students extend the exploration and discovery of the classroom into other areas of campus, the larger Nashville community, and beyond.
 These diverse experiences don’t just expand our students’ education—they build better citizens; foster independence, empathy, and problem-solving; and support the development of the world’s next generation of leaders.

 Experiential learning is available in a variety of formats, from course field trips and living/learning opportunities to community service and study abroad.
-Many experiences also qualify for AXLE (our core curriculum) credit or help to satisfy the university’s Immersion requirement.
+Many experiences also qualify for core curriculum credit or satisfy the university’s Immersion requirement.

 Experiential Learning Opportunities